-(7) Cooperative Agreements: Please provide a description of the replicated cooperative agreements (as defined in WIOA section 107(d)(11)) between the local board or other local entities described in section 101(a)(11)(B) of the Rehabilitation Act of 1973 (29U.S.C 721(a)(11)(B)) and the local office of a designated state agency or designated state unit administering programs carried out under Title I of such Act (29 U.S.C.
-721(a)(11) with respect to efforts that will enhance the provision of services to individuals with disabilities and to other individuals, such as cross-training staff, technical assistance, use and sharing of information, cooperative efforts with employers and other efforts of cooperation, collaboration and coordination.

-Establishing cooperative agreements are a high priority for CSH.
-We have existing Memorandum's of Understanding (MOU) with numerous partners to include Vocational Rehabilitation.
-We are in the process of establishing agreements with the Division of Blind Services.
+(8) Cooperative Agreements: Describe the replicated cooperative agreements (as defined in WIOA section 107(d)(ii)) between the local board or other local entities described in section 101(a)(11)(B) of the Rehabilitation Act of 1973 (29 U.S.C 721(a)(11)(B)) and the local office of a designated state agency or designated state unit administering programs carried out under Title I of such Act (29 U.S.C.
+721(a)(11) with respect to efforts that enhance the provision of services to individuals with disabilities and to other individuals, such as crosstraining staff, technical assistance, use and sharing of information, cooperative efforts with efforts employers and other of cooperation, collaboration and coordination.
+Establishing cooperative agreements is a high priority for CSH.
+We have existing Memoranda of Understanding (MOU) with numerous partners to include Vocational Rehabilitation and the Division of Blind Services.
 The MOUs delineate the relationships, outline shared resources, facilities/office space, shared staff if appropriate, service coordination, referral processes, and information sharing protocols.

-CSH works closely with the Ridge Area Arc and the Division of Vocational Rehabilitation Services to provide services to individuals with disabilities; the local Sheriff's offices, Florida Department of Law Enforcement, and Florida Department of Corrections, to provide outreach to offenders; and the educational system to assist those individuals who are basic skills deficient.
+CSH works closely with: The Arc Ridge Area, and the Divisions of Vocational Rehabilitation and Blind Services to provide services to individuals with disabilities; the local Sheriff's offices, Florida Department of Law Enforcement, and Florida Department of Corrections, to provide outreach to offenders; and the educational system to assist those individuals who are basic skills deficient.
 The mix of services provided to a customer depends upon his/her needs and choices, as well as the eligibility of the individual.
 Career centers are organized so that customers can access a resource room and self-directed Basic Career Services.